Phase 1 Investigations:

 Phase 2 Investigations:

-Once the above phase 1 investigations are complete, patients can be considered for possible surgery.
-Those with seizures originate from multiple areas or involve vital functions are not considered to be good surgical candidates.
+Once the above Phase 1 investigations are complete, patients can be considered for possible surgery.
+Those with seizures that originate from multiple areas or involve vital functions are not considered to be good surgical candidates.
 In some patients intracranial EEG recordings, usually with subdural or depth electrodes, can more accurately locate the seizure focus and map functional areas before resection.
-Phase 2 investigations are often recommended in nonlesional cases without a clear epileptogenic area.
+Phase 2 investigations are often recommended in non-lesional cases without a clear epileptogenic area.